handsontable/handsontable/docs/next/guides/building-and-testing/testing.md

 ## Testing with NPM (CLI)

 To run Jasmine tests in your command line (using Puppeteer), first install all necessary dependencies by executing `npm install`.
-After the `NPM` finishes fetching required modules your workspace is ready to test.
+After the `NPM` finishes fetching required modules, your workspace is ready to test.

+To run all tests from the monorepo's root directory, use the following command:
+* `npm run test`

+To run individual tests, go to to the `./handsontable` directory, and use the following commands:
 * `npm test` - runs all test cases (Handsontable and Walkontable).
 * `npm test:unit` - runs all unit tests.
 * `npm test:walkontable` - runs only Walkontable tests.